sologamer/TrickEngineUnity/README.md

 # TrickEngineUnity
-Utility Framework for developing games in Unity
+Utility Framework for developing games in Unity to improve your work flow.
+With a bunch of written utility classes and helper functions.

+Usages a collection of third party plugins to make these things work.

+The modules are flexible and some can be completely removed if you ain't using it.
+No need to use and SQL in your Unity project?
+Delete the [TrickSQL](#tricksql--trickmysql) and [TrickMySQL](#tricksql--trickmysql) folder.

 ### Table of contents
 1. [TrickCore](#trickcore)